Arman2409/svg-colorizer/README.md

 ```

 ## Available functions
-* Note that this functions will use either DOM API or string manipulation for achieving their goal, depending whether they are used in client side or server side and DOM API is available or not.
+ `This functions will use either DOM API or string manipulation for achieving their goal, depending whether they are used in client side or server side.`

 - [fill](#fill)
 - [getColors](#getColors)